storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 # RBAC Support

-By default, the cunoFS CSI Driver deploys a `ServiceAccount`, `ClusterRole` and `ClusterRoleBinding` to support Role-Based Access Control (RBAC) out of the box.
+By default, the Object Mount CSI Driver deploys a `ServiceAccount`, `ClusterRole` and `ClusterRoleBinding` to support Role-Based Access Control (RBAC) out of the box.

 They are respectively deployed under the following names: `<release name>-serviceaccount`, `<release name>-clusterrole` and `<release name>-clusterrolebinding`.

-This also means that the cunoFS CSI Driver supports Amazon EKS clusters out-of-the-box.
+This also means that the Object Mount CSI Driver supports Amazon EKS clusters out-of-the-box.

 You can choose not to deploy the `ClusterRole` and `ClusterRoleBinding` by setting the `rbac.useRBAC` property to `false` in the `values.yaml` file: